doncruse/word2vec-and-doc2vec-on-imdb/README.md

 * `dbow+w.model` - This version *does* train the word vectors, along with the document vectors.

+These models can be loaded into a python shell using the normal `gensim` syntax for loading a Doc2Vec model.
+I have also written the scripts below to explore the word and document vectors.

 ### Word Vectors

 * `similarity.py` - This script lets you pick a word from the corpus and see which other words are deemed closest by Word2Vec.

-  If you invoke the script without arguments, it chooses a word at random.
+  If you invoke the script without arguments, a word is chosen at random for you.

-  Alternatively, you can suggest words as arguments and (if the word is in the database a sufficient number of times to yield interesting results) see the corresponding list for each of your chosen words.
+  Alternatively, you can suggest one or more words as arguments and (if each word is in the database a sufficient number of times to yield interesting results), you will see what other words in the corpus are deemed similar to each word you have listed.

-* `analogies.py` - This script compares the trained models to a set of analogies published by Google with the original Word2Vec implementation.
+* `analogies.py` - This script assesses the accuracy of the models against a set of analogies published by Google with the original Word2Vec implementation.

   Keep in mind the IMDB data set is very small and that it is focused on a narrow problem domain.
 Even so, the system has learned a fair number of relative meanings.